Advanced I/O & Exception Handling

 }

-, (no)showbase
+(no)uppercase, (no)showbase

 Ref: std::showbase, std::noshowbase, std::uppercase, std::nouppercase